Jujufinote/My_Portfolio/README.md

 ### My_Portfolio
-This is a repo to show my skills, if there is some empty spaces please also look at the repositories liked below sorted by themes :
+This is a repo to show my skills, if there is nothing in yet, please also look at the repositories liked below sorted by themes :
 <br>
 <br>